-The development of each group of standards is working to a different timescale but a common feature is the close involvement of members of the profession and relevant stakeholders in the design and trialling of new standards.
+The development of each group of standards is working to a different timescale but a common feature is the close involvement of members of the profession and relevant stakeholders in the design and trialing of new standards.
 The aim is to develop standards with the profession for the profession.
-Schools, drawn mainly from the Pioneer Schools network in each consortium, and ITE institutions have been involved in trialling draft new teaching standards and this has provided valuable feedback to inform further development.

-Following an extensive period of engagement with practitioners and stakeholders, facilitated by Professor Mick Waters, proposals for new teaching and leadership standards (schools) are the subject of a public consultation due to start on 2 March.
-Detailed information about the proposals can be found here.
+Following an extensive period of engagement and trialling with practitioners and stakeholders, facilitated by Professor Mick Waters, proposals for new teaching and leadership standards (schools) were subject to a public consultation which ran from 2 March to 4 May 2017.
+The Welsh Government summary of responses confirms the final arrangement of the descriptors and can be found here

-Work is continuing to develop new standards for the FE workforce and for school learning support staff.
-This page will be updated as the work progresses.
+Work is continuing to develop new standards for school learning support staff.
+This page will be updated as work progresses.

-Professional standards for education practitioners in Wales (File size: 264KB)
+Professional standards for further education teachers and work-based learning practitioners